boozallen/sdp-docs/pages/getting-started/configure_conditional_inheritance_hierarchy.rst

 This section describes how you can take advantage of one of JTE's best
 features: **organizational governance**.
-Organizational governance refers to the ability to setup a configuration hierarchy, where mulitiple code repositories' can be forced to inherit a single set of pipeline configuration settings.
+Organizational governance refers to the ability to setup a configuration hierarchy, where multiple code repositories can be forced to inherit a single set of pipeline configuration settings.
 Groups of these parent pipeline configs can in turn be forced to inherit certain configuration settings, and so on.